hubbleprotocol/hubble-common/packages/kamino-sdk/README.md

 # Kamino SDK

-The Scope SDK is a TypeScript client SDK for easy access to the Kamino on-chain data.
+Kamino SDK is a TypeScript client SDK for easy access to the Kamino on-chain data.

 ## Install